 We'd all love to turn back the clock.
 But although there's a wealth of scientific evidence about what we can do to age well—namely, to reduce the risk of age-related diseases such as diabetes, heart disease and dementia—the study of how to reverse the actual aging process is still in its infancy.

-But a new peer-reviewed study, published recently in the journal Aging, suggests some intriguing possibilities.
+But a recent peer-reviewed study, published recently in the journal Aging, suggests some intriguing possibilities.
 In a clinical trial, researchers found it was possible to reduce biological age by three years in eight weeks, by making certain diet and lifestyle changes.
-Read on to find out what they were—and to ensure your health and the health of others, don't miss these 19 Ways You're Ruining Your Body, Say Health Experts.
+Read on to find out what they were—Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Before We Get Into the Lifestyle Changes, Here's a Quick Thing About the Study Itself

 The randomized controlled clinical trial involved 43 healthy adult men between the ages of 50 and 72.
 Researchers divided them into two groups: The test group underwent an eight-week program that included diet, sleep, exercise, and relaxation guidance, and a regimen of probiotic and phytonutrient supplements, while the control group did nothing differently.

 At the end of the eight weeks, the researchers collected DNA samples of all the participants via saliva testing.
 For each, they analyzed the extent of DNA methylation, the damage and functional decline experienced by our cells, tissues and organs.
 DNA methylation is a major driver of age-related illness, and a key way that scientists identify and track biological aging.

 Using the online Horvath DNAmAge clock, the scientists found that the group that underwent the diet and lifestyle treatment decreased their biological age by 3.23 years compared to the control group.

 Here's the regimen the treatment group followed.